-We have created a map indicating the Total Allowable Catches (TACs) for toothfish fisheries in the 2015/16 season.
-Most of these toothfish TACs were set by the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), following internationally peer reviewed science at the 2014 CCAMLR meeting last October in Hobart.
-TACs set for Chile, Argentina, Falkland Islands, Marion Island (South Africa) and Macquarie Island (Australia) were set by national authorities of those countries.
+We have created a map indicating the Total Allowable Catches (TACs) for toothfish fisheries in the 2017/18 season.
+Most of these toothfish TACs were set by the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), following internationally peer reviewed science at the 2017 CCAMLR meeting in Hobart.
+TACs set for Chile, Argentina, Falkland Islands, Marion Island (South Africa), Macquarie Island (Australia) and Peru were set by national authorities of those countries.

-The toothfish catches indicated in this map represent around 92% of the worldwide catch of toothfish.
+The toothfish catches indicated in this map represent over 95% of the worldwide catch of toothfish.
 If you source toothfish from any of these fisheries, with a certified catch document, you will know you are receiving legal, sustainably caught toothfish.

 The Convention on the Conservation of Antarctic Marine Living Resources applies to the Antarctic marine living resources of the area south of 60º South, and in some areas extends out to the Antarctic Convergence (approximately 45ºS), to areas forming part of the Antarctic marine ecosystem.